 In 1969, students started the Student Health Action Coalition (SHAC), the first student-run free clinic in the country.
-In 1974, UNC started the Medical Education Development (MED) program, designed to increase opportunities in the healthcare professions for individuals who demonstrate educational promise and commitment to a healthcare career but who have lacked opportunities in the past in moving toward their professional goals.
+In 1974, UNC-Chapel Hill started the Carolina Medical Education Development (MED) program, designed to increase opportunities in the healthcare professions for individuals who demonstrate educational promise and commitment to a healthcare career but who have lacked opportunities in the past in moving toward their professional goals.
 There have been many other examples since.

-MED EXCEL will provide an intensive one-year clinical, academic and professional development curriculum with conditional acceptance to UNC School of Medicine upon successful completion of milestones.
+Carolina MED EXCEL will provide an intensive one-year clinical, academic and professional development curriculum with conditional acceptance to the School of Medicine upon successful completion of milestones.
 Conditional acceptance means that these students are guaranteed a spot in the medical school in the next year as long as they fulfill clearly established milestones.
 This conditional acceptance will help alleviate anxiety and allow these students to be valued members of our medical school community.

 They will enter their first year of medical school well-prepared and well-positioned as leaders and role models.
-The curriculum of MED EXCEL leading to the entry into the SOM is designed to promote trust, belonging and inclusivity through the formation of deep relationships in a small-group, case-based learning community.
+The curriculum of Carolina MED EXCEL leading to the entry into the SOM is designed to promote trust, belonging and inclusivity through the formation of deep relationships in a small-group, case-based learning community.
 The acquisition of content at the base of Bloom’s taxonomy will be achieved using a self-paced digital curriculum.
 Based on principles of cognitive load, spaced retrieval and interleaving, students learn content efficiently, and learning communities concentrate on application of concepts in an inclusive and authentic environment.
 Central to the program is engagement in population health projects servicing our immediate community in North Carolina.

 Our years of work in remediation of medical students was in fact basic teaching: the development of the student.
 Remediation is the heart of teaching and transformation.
 Bringing growth and transformation to the heart of the curriculum will benefit everyone, and disproportionally benefit students who have large opportunity gaps due to arbitrary circumstance.